Linear compactness and combinatorial bialgebras: Examples

 where $\star$ is the \emph{multishuffle product} described by \cite[Proposition 3.1]{LamPyl}, while where $\blacktriangle$ is the \emph{cuut coproduct} defined in \cite[\S3]{LamPyl}.
 From \eqref{spdelta-eq} and \eqref{spnabla-eq}, these formulas completely determine the (co)product of the species coalgebroid $(\sS^{(\sim)},\nabla_\shuffle,\iota_\shuffle, \Delta_\odot,\epsilon_\odot)$.

 The linearly compact Hopf algebra $(\hat\bfSigma_\P^{(\sim)},\nabla_\shuffle,\iota_\shuffle, \Delta_\odot,\epsilon_\odot)$ is what Lam and Pylyavskyy call the \emph{small multi-Malvenuto-Reutenauer bialgebra} $\mMR$ \cite[\S4]{LamPyl}.
 Theorem~\ref{packed-alg-thm} for the special case of $K$-equivalence recovers \cite[Theorem 4.2]{LamPyl}, which asserts somewhat imprecisely that ``$\mMR$ is a bialgebra'' (despite the fact that its coproduct only makes sense as a map $\mMR \to \mMR \htimes \mMR$).
-The linearly compact Hopf algebra $\mMR$ is the algebraic dual of what Lam and Pylyavskyy call the \emph{big multi-Malvenuto-Reutenauer Hopf algebra} $\mathfrak{M}\text{MR}$ \cite[\S7]{LamPyl}. \end{example}
+The linearly compact Hopf algebra $\mMR$ is the algebraic dual of what Lam and Pylyavskyy call the \emph{big multi-Malvenuto-Reutenauer Hopf algebra} $\mathfrak{M}\text{MR}$ \cite[\S7]{LamPyl}.
+The assertion that $\mathfrak{M}\text{MR}$ has an antipode \cite[Proposition 7.8]{LamPyl} follows from Theorem~\ref{packed-alg-thm} via this duality. \end{example}

 \begin{example} Define the \emph{$K$-commutation relation} to be the transitive closure $\sim$ of $K$-equivalence and the commutation relation.
-This relation is the case of $\osim$ when $W$ is abelian, as described by Proposition~\ref{osim-prop2}(a).
-Therefore $\sim$ is uniformly algebraic, inhomogeneous, and of finite type.
+This is the weakest word relation, in the sense that any word relation is a subrelation of $\sim$.
+As the relation $\sim$ is the special case of $\osim$ when $W$ is abelian, it is uniformly algebraic, inhomogeneous, and of finite-type by Proposition~\ref{osim-prop2}.